I’m hosted on S3 thanks to this blog post by Robert Brewitz. Do take

 Was it worth the upgrade?

 Yes.
-Apart from more documentation, & logical commands, s3_website
+Apart from more documentation, & logical commands, s3_website has also

 included (or, at least, made more apparent) additional features (routing, ).